Syzygium claviflorum: Description

 The wood specific gravity is some 0.72-0.88, wood density some 0.607g/cm3.

 Flowering occurs from January to March, June and November in Cambodia and Vietname, while fruiting is in March and April, June and August.
 In Zhōngguó/China the tree flowers in March and April, fruiting in May and June.
 The specimens identified in Kerala, India flower and fruit from March to May, while those in the Sikkim Himalaya fruit from August to October.

 Discussing the Papuasian subgenus Perkion, Craven distinguishes S. claviflorum in having the bark on the inflorescence branchlet of granular-papillate texture and having a flat staminal disc.

-Traits used to distinguish S. claviflorum from other Szygium species in Cambodia and Vietnam are the large leaf blade (6-22 by 1.5-7.5cm); and the long petiole (0.3-0.6cm).
+Traits used to distinguish S. claviflorum from other Szygium species in Cambodia and Vietnam are the large leaf blade (6-22 by 1.5-7.5 cm); and the long petiole (0.3-0.6 cm).

 Phylogeny

 This species is in the subgenus Perikion, for which it is the type species.
 At a lower level it is in a clade with siblings Syzygium apodophyllum, S. corynanthum and Syzygium canicortex.